-The SL640C circuit requires input and output coupling capacitors which normally should be chosen present a low reactance compared with the input and output impedances (see electrical characteristic However, for minimum carrier leak at high frequencies the signal input should be driven from a lc impedance source, in which case the signal input capacitor reactance should be comparable with t source impedance.
+The SL640C circuit requires input and output coupling capacitors which normally should be chosen to present a low reactance compared with the input and output impedances (see electrical characteristics).
+However, for minimum carrier leak at high frequencies the signal input should be driven from a low impedance source, in which case the signal input capacitor reactance should be comparable with the source impedance.

-Pin 2 must be decoupled to earth via a capacitor which presents the lowest possible impedance at bo carrier and signal frequencies.
-The presence of these frequencies at pin 2 would give rise to poor rejectifigures and to distortion.
+Pin 2 must be decoupled to earth via a capacitor which presents the lowest possible impedance at both carrier and signal frequencies.
+The presence of these frequencies at pin 2 would give rise to poor rejection figures and to distortion.

-If the emitter follower is used, an external load resistor must be provided to supply emitter currer.
+If the emitter follower is used, an external load resistor must be provided to supply emitter current.
 The quiescent output voltage from the emitter follower (pin 6) is +4.6V.
-To achieve maximum rejecti figures at high frequencies, pin 1 (which is connected to the header) should be connected to earth a effective HT decoupling should be employed.
-The DC impedance should not exceed 800 ohms.
+To achieve maximum rejection figures at high frequencies, pin 1 (which is connected to the header) should be connected to earth and effective HT decoupling should be employed.
+The DC impedance should not exceed 800 ohms

-The SL641C is very similar to the SL640C but has, instead of a voltage output, a current output enable a tuned circuit to be directly connected.
+The SL641C is very similar to the SL640C but has, instead of a voltage output, a current output to enable a tuned circuit to be directly connected.

-It both output sidebands are developed across the load (i.e. wideband operation), the AC impedant of the load must be less than $800\Omega$ .
-If the output at one sideband frequency is negligible, the $\neq$ impedance may be raised to $1.6k\Omega$ .
-It may be further raised if it is not desired to use the maximum inclusion swing of 210mV rms.
+It both output sidebands are developed across the load (i.e. wideband operation), the AC impedance of the load must be less than 800Ω .
+If the output at one sideband frequency is negligible, the AC impedance may be raised to $1.6k\Omega$.
+It may be further raised if it is not desired to use the maximum input swing of 210mV rms.